Data-Driven Predictive Control for Linear Parameter-Varying Systems

+The LPV systems framework \cite[]{To10} has the potential of describing nonlinear and time-varying behaviors using a \emph{linear} dynamic structure, which depends on a so-called scheduling variable associated with some measurable exogenous, or endogenous signals of the system.
+The scheduling signal affects the operating point of the system and can be used to schedule online controllers designed for the system based on linear optimal approaches.
+Therefore, LPV controllers have received considerable attention, see e.g., \cite{HoWe15}.
+In this paper, we aim to take the first steps towards a nonlinear data-driven system formulation by considering LPV systems framework.

 Predictive control \cite{Ma02j} is an online control approach that can systematically handle systems constraints.
 Its paradigm is to solve an online optimization problem to optimize the system performance based on a short term prediction of its future behavior.
-Therefore, linear formulation of the system dynamics is preferred to avoid computational complexity and hence LPV model-based predictive control (LPV-MPC) became an attractive procedure for controlling nonlinear and time-varying systems \cite[]{MoNoSe20}.
-However, an accurate LPV model for the system should be available, which is usually not the case.
+Therefore, linear formulation of the system dynamics is preferred to avoid computational complexity and hence LPV model-based predictive control (LPV-MPC) has become an attractive procedure for controlling nonlinear and time-varying systems \cite[]{MoNoSe20}.
+However, an accurate LPV model for the system should be available, which is usually difficult to obtain and affected by the same model uncertainty as in the LTI case.
 On the other hand, predictive control became a host of most learning-based control methodologies, e.g., \cite{HeWaMeZe20}, due to its appealing feature of online data mining and its capability to incorporate safety guarantees.

-In this paper, our contribution is to propose a Data-driven Predictive Control (DPC) scheme for systems capable to ensure reference tracking and satisfaction of I/O constraints for an unknown LPV system.
+In this paper, our contribution is to propose a Data-driven Predictive Control (DPC) scheme for LPV systems capable to ensure reference tracking and satisfaction of IO constraints for an unknown LPV system.
 The method is based on the extension of the behavioral theory and the Fundamental Lemma for the LPV system class and allows to construct a data-driven LPV predictor of future trajectories from previously recorded data set of the system, satisfying a Persistence of Excitation (PE) condition.
 The approach represents the first step towards a DPC solution for nonlinear and time-varying systems, due to the capability of the LPV framework to represent them, and holds the potential to generalize the data-driven stability and performance guarantees of the LTI case.

 The paper is structured as follows.
 In Section \ref{sec:preliminaries}, some preliminaries are introduced, while Section \ref{sec:analysis} establishes our main contribution in terms of the LPV data-driven predictor based on the Fundamental Lemma.
 Based on these results, our second contribution in terms of introducing an LPV-DPC scheme is discussed in Section \ref{sec:dpc}.
 The effectiveness of our approach is shown in Section \ref{sec:example} by means of simulation studies on an academic example and an unbalanced disc setup.
 The conclusions and outlooks are given in Section \ref{sec:conclusion}.